microsauce/scetty/README.md

 * Template engine integration - Scalate by default
 * SSL Support
 * Built on Netty
-* Request and session attributes, uri, query string, and form parameter maps
+* Uri, query string, and form parameter maps

 # Getting Started

-For starters you must define one or more routers and register them with a Scetty instance.
+For starters you must define one or more routers and register them with a Scetty server instance.
 As follows:

 ```scala
 class HelloWorld extends DefaultRouter {